raghuveer88/ESA-SMS-API/README.md

 The link for the deployed app in heroku is <a href= "https://esa-sms-assignment.herokuapp.com/">Click Here</a>

 ## Note
-The HTTP method used for both API are POST (you may try it in postman to check the results) For authentication (to be valid) you need to set the header key as secret-key and the value as Bearer `<token number>` (in my case the Token number is 1111) you may change it if you want!!
+The HTTP method used for both API are POST (you may try it in postman to check the results).<br>
+For authentication (to be valid) you need to set the header key as secret-key and the value as Bearer `<token number>` (in my case the Token number is 1111) you may change it if you want!!